-The level of uncertainty inherent in USAA Limited's business is affected by many factors.
+The level of uncertainty inherent in USAA S.A.'s business is affected by many factors.
 Future claims experience is in part dependent on the external environment, which is subject to uncertainty, including that related to legislative, social and economic change (in particular, exchange rate impact).
 The impact of uncertain external factors is considered during each technical provision estimation.

-There are several risk factors that USAA Limited faces, including,
+There are several risk factors that USAA S.A. faces, including,

 - Large losses The potential for large liability losses due to high limits, or in some jurisdictions, unlimited liability, or property losses at military bases or in concentrated port areas where policyholder goods are being shipped, creates volatility in profitability.
 The Company appropriately plans for these potential losses in its planning process, and generally sees reserve reductions if large losses are not realised.
 This risk is mitigated by both stop loss and excess of loss reinsurance. - Exchange rate Premiums are collected in US Dollars.
-Losses are generally paid in local currency, primarily, Sterling and Euros.
-This risk is somewhat mitigated by holding a portfolio of assets that matches the currency composition of liabilities.
-While this approach hedges long term currency volatility, sharp, short term fluctuations can significantly impact the profitability of USAA Limited.
-This risk is also mitigated by stop-loss reinsurance. - Unanticipated frequency or severity trends USAA Limited's planning process effectively plans for both claim frequency and severity trends.
+Losses are generally paid in local currency, primarily, Euros.
+This risk is mitigated by stop-loss reinsurance. - Unanticipated frequency or severity trends USAA S.A.'s planning process effectively plans for both claim frequency and severity trends.
 It uses historical data as well as known or anticipated information about loss costs to estimate prospective losses and then use the prospective losses to price accordingly.
 To the extent that claims frequency or severity trends emerge at an unanticipated level, pricing plans can be adjusted.
-Additionally, this risk is mitigated through reinsurance. - Military Drawdown USAA Limited's principal clientele are members of the United States military and their families stationed in Europe.
+Additionally, this risk is mitigated through reinsurance. - Military Drawdown USAA S.A.'s principal clientele are members of the United States military and their families stationed in Europe.
 Hence, the book is subject to the risk of a military drawdown, which could make the book too small to be sustainable.
-USAA Limited monitors the plans of the US military in Europe and could take action accordingly if the book became unsustainable.

-- Legal Risk The insurance business is subject to the vagaries of the legal system.
+USAA S.A. monitors the plans of the US military in Europe and can act accordingly if the book became unsustainable. - Legal Risk The insurance business is subject to the vagaries of the legal system.
 Lawsuits, whether justified or not, regarding damages or contract terms, are rampant in many jurisdictions that the parent, USAA, does business in.
-USAA Limited's legal risk is deemed to be lower than that of the parent, as the litigiousness and case law in the jurisdiction that USAA Limited operates is lower than that of the parent.
-However, because of high limits or in some jurisdictions, unlimited liability, USAA Limited continuously monitors this risk.
+USAA S.A.'s legal risk is deemed to be lower than that of the parent, as the litigiousness and case law in the jurisdiction that USAA S.A. operates is lower than that of the parent.
+However, because of high limits or in some jurisdictions, unlimited liability, USAA S.A. continuously monitors this risk.
 This risk is mitigated by both stop loss and excess of loss reinsurance. - Social Expectations and Behaviour The risk that social expectations and behaviour around insurance changes is a risk that all companies involved in insurance face.
-USAA Limited is not an exception.
+USAA S.A. is not an exception.
 Increased claims filing at levels not anticipated impact the volatility around the level of expected profitability.
 In the near term this is mitigated by stop-loss reinsurance.
 In the longer term it is mitigated by pricing actions.